OSGP/Documentation/Domains/Smartmetering/smartmeteringwebservices/SetEncryptionKeyExchangeOnGMeter.md

 All requests have similar response behaviour which is described in [ResponseMessages](./ResponseMessages.md).

 [GetSetEncryptionKeyExchangeOnGMeterResponse](GetSetEncryptionKeyExchangeOnGMeterResponse.md) returns the result from setting a SetEncryptionKeyExchangeOnGMeter.
-The response request contains the DeviceIdentification and CorrelationUid which is received from the SetEncryptionKeyExchangeOnGMeter request.
+The response contains the DeviceIdentification and CorrelationUid which is received from the SetEncryptionKeyExchangeOnGMeter request.

 ### References